media-tech-lab/.github/profile/README.md

 You are an open source developer or software freelancer?
 You are passionate about an innovative IT topic that could help the media industry?
 You have identified a tech problem for which there is no solution yet?
 If so, the Media Tech Lab is just right for you!
 Every research and development project that gets lost in the daily editorial routine, for which there is no money, or which simply no longer fits into the annual plan of a media company, is all the more exciting for us.

-### We fund Open Source Projects that help the german speaking media industry.
+### We fund Open Source Projects that help the German-speaking media industry.
 - 🎸 For passionated open source developers (located in Europe)
-- 💰 Up **50.000 EUR** per project (45.000 EUR direct funding + 5.000 EUR for consulting and external support)
+- 💰 Up to **50.000 EUR** per project (45.000 EUR direct funding + 5.000 EUR for consulting and external support)
 - ⏱ **6 months** project runtime
 - 👩‍👩‍👧‍👧 Fulltime or part time possible (minimum 20 hours/week)
 - 🚑 Weeklys and professional support by other program members and the MTL-crew